hsasctf/lxctf/docs/service_requirements.md

 - script has to provide a `result()` method returning following dict:

     ```python
+    {
-    {'FLAG_ID': 'unique string chosen by setflag script',
+        'FLAG_ID': 'unique string chosen by setflag script',
         'TOKEN': 'something that needs to be passed to getflag scipt in order for it to work (type does not matter)',
+        'ERROR': 0, # int
-    'ERROR_MSG': 'string describing some error during script execution (may be empty)'}
+        'ERROR_MSG': 'string describing some error during script execution (may be empty)'
+    }
     ```

 Getflag: